yanmarkb/Capstone-1-Recipe-Explorer-App/README.md

 6. **Unit Tests:** Implement unit tests to ensure the functionality of key components, maintain code quality, and prevent regressions during development.
 This includes testing models, routes, and API integrations.

 ## Stretch Goals
-I plan to include features like a shopping list generator, recipe categories (spicy, savory, sweet), nutritional information, the ability to filter recipes by cooking time, and the option to add 2-3 additional ingredients for more specific recipe suggestions.
+I plan to include features like a shopping list generator, recipe categories (breakfast, lunch, and dinner), nutritional information, the ability to filter recipes by cooking time, and the option to add 2-3 additional ingredients for more specific recipe suggestions.